serit/WebSharper.Fruitlets/README.md

     - BoolInput (creates a checkbox)
     - SelectInput (creates a select box)
     - TimeInput (creates select boxes for hour and minute)
-    - DateInput: to be implemented
+    - DateInput: (creates a date picker)

 ## Modal Window

-Under construction
+Creates a BootStrap modal window, based on Doc components for header, body and footer.

-## Table
+## Tab

-Under construction
+## Pagination